Hube2/acf-user-role-field-setting/README.md

 the fields visible and editable.
 If someone is not supposed to be able to modify a value then that value should not be present on the page in the first place.
 This is the only secure way to ensure that it cannot be edited.

+***$_POST['acf'] Input Checking*** All fields submitted are checked agains the user role field setting.
+Any submitted value that a user should not be able to edit is removed from the submitted values.
+This is done before acf saves any values.
+Why?
+This prevents the possibility of someone modifying a forms HTML to add input fields that they are not supposed to be able to edit.
+A field that a user should not be able to edit could only be submitted by aomeone attempting to hack the form.

 ***Caution:*** It is possible to set a field so that it can never be edited by anyone.
 This can be done in several ways.
 The first example is easy, simply do not select any user role that can edit the field.